PureStorage-OpenConnect/openstack-docs/source/manila/configuration/manila_config_files/section_rhoso18_flashblade_configuration.rst

 Requirements
 ------------

-In order to deploy Pure Storage FlashBlade Manila back ends, you should have the following requirements satisfied:
+In order to deploy Everpure FlashBlade Manila back ends, you should have the following requirements satisfied:

-- Pure Storage FlashBlades deployed and ready to be used as Manila back ends.
+- Everpure FlashBlades deployed and ready to be used as Manila back ends.
 See :ref:`manila_flashblade_prerequisites` for more details.

 - RHOSO openstack control plane deployed where Manila services will be configured.